fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 2. The authorization server validates the authorization grant and authenticates the authorized client.
 If valid, it issues an access token and a refresh token.
 The client needs to store this refresh token safely.
 3. The client can now request protected data to the resource server using the issued access token.
 4. The resource server validates the access token.
 Once valid, it returns the requested data.
-5. In this scenario, the application, requests data from a protected resource butthis time, the access token has now expired.
+5. In this scenario, the application requests data from a protected resource, but this time, the access token has now expired.
 6. After validating the access token, the resource server found that the token has expired, doesn’t serve the request, and returns an error with an invalid token response message.
-7. After getting the invalid token response, the application requests a new access token request using the stored refresh token.
+7. After getting the invalid token response, the application issues a new access token request using the stored refresh token.
 8. The authorization server uses the refresh token and issues a new access token with the stored refresh token.

 There is a repetition of steps from 5 to 8 each time an access token is invalid.